Heath Robinson Vertical Garden Racks: Part 2

 is convected upwards.

-Your not wrong the growth is great I just hope its not too great! some of them are already
+You are not wrong.
+The growth is excellent.
+I hope it’s not too great! some of them are already

-getting to the hight I would like them to finish at.
+getting to the height I would like them to finish at.

-need it to be reliable and as you have observed the pots are really easy to move around.
+need it to be reliable, and as you have observed, the pots are easy to move around.

-You wont see any record breaking with regards to yield as this rig is primarily to test seeds.
+You won’t see any record-breaking regarding yield as this rig is primarily to test seeds.

-But if I get fed up of growing seeds then I will fill her with clones and see how she does.
+But if I get fed up with growing seeds, I will fill her with clones and see how she does.

-Strange thing is I am already thinking about constructing a totally different vertical, I think I
+The strange thing is I am already thinking about constructing a different vertical; I think I

 may have a problem!!
 Lol.